 5 Keys to Motivation for Leadership

 We have to remember that creating invested, engaged employees aren’t something that can be done once and then forgotten.

-If you’re not winning over ‘hearts and minds, all you’re creating is potential losses.
+If you’re not winning over ‘hearts and minds, all you’re creating are potential losses.

 So, what five things can we take away from this catastrophic management blunder?

 It doesn’t cost anything.
-And, at any level, is always a two-way street.
+And at any level, it is always a two-way street.

 If you don’t show employees respect or if you talk down to them or assume they’re not working hard, you’ll lose any respect they might have for you.